 Brexit: Amundi General Communication

-Changes arising from the planned withdrawal of the United Kingdom from the European Union on 29 March 2019 (“Brexit”) are being handled by dedicated taskforces within Amundi.
+Changes arising from the planned withdrawal of the United Kingdom from the European Union (“Brexit”) are being handled by dedicated taskforces within Amundi.

 1 - Marketing of Amundi EU domiciled funds in the UK

 To prepare for the possibility of a ‘No Deal’ Brexit, the UK government introduced a Temporary Permissions Regime (“TPR”).
 This allows European Economic Area firms currently passporting into the UK to continue operating in the UK for up to three years after the exit from the EU, while they apply for full authorisation from the Financial Conduct Authority (“FCA”).

 Amundi in the UK will be making full use of the TPR, ensuring that notifications are made to the FCA for a complete range of funds.